Index : I

 "I believe the breakdown of religious life in the Western world is a phenomenon unique in the history of Christianity.There have been, since the last half of this century, more departures from Catholicism, more closings of Catholic churches, more dioceses that have been secularized than ever before in the history of Christianity." - Fr.
 John A. Hardon, S.J.

-"…the Real Presence is logically prior to the Eucharist as Sacrifice and Communion.
+the Real Presence is logically prior to the Eucharist as Sacrifice and Communion.
 The reason is obvious.
 Christ must first be really present on earth in the Eucharist, before we can intelligently speak of His offering Himself in the Mass and coming to us in Communion." - Fr.
 John A. Hardon, S.J.

 The Eucharist is the center of Christianity.
 To understand the Eucharist is to begin to understand why God became man in the person of Jesus Christ.

 An introduction to the Eucharist: Let us devote ourselves entirely to knowing God.
-The more we know Him, the more we want to know Him.
-Since love is generally measured by knowledge, the deeper and more extensive the knowledge, the greater will be the love.
-And if our love is great, we will love Him equally in pain and consolation.
+The more we know Him, the more we want to know

 There is nothing in Catholic Christianity that is either more distinctive or more important than the priesthood.
 When Christ ordained the Apostles on Holy Thursday night, He promised them that they would continue in their priestly work until the end of time.
 While the word "priest" is widely used, in the Catholic Church the priest is the one who carries on the work that God became man to establish.